ProcessMIX Guide

 In cases where the schema is not specified in either the URL or the query, the system defaults to the "public" schema.

-The Connector Builder has built-in functionality that allows the user to test queries against specific data and see the result.
+The DB connector builder comes with a built-in testing function that allows the user to test queries against specific data and see the result.
 It also allows it to change its content if the request does not work correctly.

 Make sure that the entered values match the expected types of data.